 You can almost see the ghosts of crowds carrying baskets of goods, gossiping with friends as they shopped.

 Built in a perfect square, the Agora would have included stores like butcher shops, fabric stores and everything in between.
 You can almost see the ghosts of crowds carrying baskets of goods, gossiping with friends as they shopped.

 Perge also includes remains of the gymnasium, the necropolis, two Nymphaeums (which provided the water source), the remains of the Tomb of Placia Magna (a priestess of Artemis) and a bit of the Byzantine basilica.

-Plenty of bus tours visit Perge from Antalya, as well as neighboring Aspendos, another ancient city with one of the best-preserved Roman theatres in the area.
-If you’re driving alone, pick up the guidebook at the entrance of Perge, which helps explain all the different areas of the old city, as well as its history.
+Plenty of bus tours visit Perge from Antalya.
+They also visit neighboring Aspendos, another ancient city with one of the best-preserved Roman theatres in the area.
+If you’re driving alone, pick up the guidebook at the entrance of Perge.
+This helps explain all the different areas of the old city, as well as its history.

 Perge is open to visitors from 9 a.m. to 7 p.m. daily from April to October, and from 8:30 to 5:30 p.m. in the winter.
 Tickets are 20 Turkish Lira.
-Another great stop to learn more about Perge is the Archeological Museum in Antalya, which houses finds and sarcophagi from the Perge site.
+Another great stop to learn more about Perge is the Archeological Museum in Antalya.
+They house finds and sarcophagi from the Perge site.